Getting Your PC Unblocked on the UH Network

 To manually check for Windows updates:

 If any updates are available, they will be listed.
-Click the link for the update to view its description.
+Check all critical or important updates then click the Install button.